Upekṣā: Pali Literature

-In the development of meditative concentration, upekkhā arises as the quintessential factor of material absorption, present in the third and fourth jhāna states.
+In the description of meditative samādhi, upekkhā is present in the third and fourth jhāna.

 In post-canonical text, the "far enemies" of upekkhā are greed and resentment driven by desire and anger, which are mind-states that are in obvious opposition.
 The "near enemy", the quality which superficially resembles upekkhā but which subtly opposes it, is indifference or apathy.

 Buddhaghosa identifies ten canonical contexts for upekkhā: (1) the destruction of the cankers ("six-factored equanimity," based on the six sense bases); (2) a brahmavihārā; (3) a bojjhaṅgā; (4) as arising from a balancing of energy; (5) a "formation" arising from concentration or insight; (6) a vedanā (that is, a synonym for "profitable" adukkham-asukhā); (7) arising from insight from investigation; (8) a "specific neutrality"; (9) "equanimity of jhana" ("impartiality towards even the highest bliss"); and, (10) "purifying equanimity" ("equanimity purified of all opposition").

 Contemporary exposition

 Bhikkhu Bodhi, an American monk, wrote:

 The real meaning of [upekkha] is equanimity, not indifference in the sense of unconcern for others.
 As a spiritual virtue, upekkha means equanimity in the face of the fluctuations of worldly fortune.
 It is evenness of mind, unshakeable freedom of mind, a state of inner equipoise that cannot be upset by gain and loss, honor and dishonor, praise and blame, pleasure and pain.
 Upekkha is freedom from all points of self-reference; it is indifference only to the demands of the ego-self with its craving for pleasure and position, not to the well-being of one's fellow human beings.
 True equanimity is the pinnacle of the four social attitudes that the Buddhist texts call the "divine abodes": boundless loving-kindness, compassion, altruistic joy, and equanimity.
 The last does not override and negate the preceding three, but perfects and consummates them.